22/11 7:30 PM

 4) Record breaker - Part II

-De Ligt also took the record for the youngest player to feature in a European final when he started against Manchester United in the 2018 UEFA Europa League final at the age of 17 years and 285 days.
+De Ligt also took the record for the youngest player to ever feature in a European final when he started against Manchester United in the 2016/17 UEFA Europa League final at the age of 17 years and 285 days.
 He then went on to reach 100 appearances for Ajax at a younger age than any other player and his long list of record-breaking efforts didn't stop at club level.

 De Ligt (l.) has joined up with Serge Gnabry (r.) at Bayern, having previously met on the international stage. - ODD ANDERSEN/AFP via Getty Images